 Safety, Durability and Weather Proofing

-The idea here is to pick a dog rucksack that offers great weather proofing, long-lasting materials and extra safety buckles.
-Surprisingly, these features are usually not advertized as such but tactical dog backpacks and big brands have these as a standard again.
+The idea here is to pick a dog rucksack that offers great weatherproofing, long-lasting materials, and extra safety buckles.
+Surprisingly, these features are usually not advertised as such but tactical dog backpacks and big brands have these as a standard again.

 - people who like a lot of (smart) pockets to put each item into its right place

-- people who prefer spacious one-room pouches and they can organise the space themselves using their own small bags and ziplocks
+- people who prefer spacious one-room pouches and they can organize the space themselves using their own small bags and zip locks

 There is no right or wrong, it’s a simple matter of preferences and habits.